Administration & Finance

 Operations and Facilities Management Department

 Overview: Provides professional and service-oriented stewardship for the long-term growth and preservation of the School of Medicine community.
-The department maintains 50 university buildings over 75 acres and provides service to more than 5.5 million gross square feet of space.
+The department maintains more than 60 university buildings over 75 acres and provides service to nearly 10 million gross square feet of space.